ictnlp/FlexRAG/README.md

 if __name__ == "__main__":
     main()
 ```
-We also provide several detailed examples of how to build a RAG application in the [librarian examples](https://github.com/ZhuochengZhang98/librarian_examples) repository.
+We also provide several detailed examples of how to build a RAG application in the [flexrag examples](https://github.com/ZhuochengZhang98/flexrag_examples) repository.

 # :bar_chart: Benchmarks
-We have conducted extensive benchmarks using the Librarian framework.
+We have conducted extensive benchmarks using the FlexRAG framework.
 For more details, please refer to the [benchmarks](benchmarks.md) page.

 # :label: License
 This repository is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.